jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 period&mdash;**story points are always an estimation of time**.
 Call it what you want, but know that time is the subject matter.

-## But we don't talk about time
+## But we don't want to talk about time

 In the article linked above, Ron Jeffries explains the switch from Days to Points was an attempt to abstract estimations away from time.
 Why?
 The rationale is intriguing.
 When using clear and direct language, guess what happened?
 The stakeholders understood that time estimates were time estimates.

 So what was the problem?
-With this understanding, stakeholders tended to focus on disparities between estimated time and actual time.
+With this understanding, stakeholders were focusing on disparities between estimated time and actual time.
 It's not hard to imagine that Mr. Jeffries and team found this to be an unhelpful distraction that did not contribute to the performance of an engineering team.
 And thus, points.

 As time has passed, this verbal sleight of hand has grown increasingly complex.
 One team may adopt the Fibonacci sequence.
-Another, in an attempt to emphasize the inexactness of the estimates, may lower the precision of that sequence (e.g.
-20 vs 21).
-Still others will avoid numbers altogether and use T-Shirt sizes, although they are often later translated to numbers.
+Another, in an attempt to emphasize the inexactness of the estimates, may use round numbers to lower the implied precision of that sequence (e.g. 20 vs 21).
+Still others will avoid numbers altogether and use T-Shirt sizes, although they are often later translated back to numbers.
 The purpose of all of this?
 To pretend we're not talking about time.

-Lest we fall prey to our own tricks, if points are being used to fit work into a defined time period, all of these schemes must reduce down to a measurement of time.
-Yes, I made this point earlier, but it bears repeating.
+Lest we fall prey to our own tricks of misdirection, if points are being used to fit work into a defined time period, all of these schemes reduce down to a measurement of time.
+Yes, this point was made earlier, but it bears repeating.

 ## And then there was velocity